zowe/docs-site/docs/user-guide/cli-configuringcli-ev.md

 By default, Zowe CLI configuration is stored on your computer in the `C:\Users\user01\.zowe` directory.
 The directory includes log files, profile information, and installed CLI plug-ins.
 When troubleshooting, refer to the logs in the `imperative` and `zowe` folders.

+**Note:** For information on how to define Zowe CLI environment variables to execute commands more efficiently, see [Using environment variables](cli-using-using-environment-variables.md).

 ## Setting the CLI home directory

 You can set the location on your computer where Zowe CLI creates the *.zowe* directory, which contains log files, profiles, and plug-ins for the product: